-Being a long-distance grandparent can be a challenge, but with the right attitude and my time-tested ideas, you can build a meaningful bond with your grandchildren.
+However, being a long-distance grandparent can be a challenge.
+However, with the right attitude and my time-tested ideas, you can build a meaningful bond with your grandchildren.
 Don’t let the fear of distance keep you from relocating, or on the flip-side, retiring in place.

 As Rebel Retiree discussed in his article “What Type of Grandparent are You”, he proposes that retirees follow the path with a heart, live the life of their dreams, and not use the grandparent card to determine where to live in retirement.

 Long-distance grandparenting is common.

 Consider what a grandparenting study from AARP found; approximately 50 percent of grandparents live more than 200 miles from their grandchildren.